TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 140/Psalms 140.9.md

 ---

-As for the head of those that compass me about, Let the mischief of their own lips cover them.
+As for the head of those who surround me, let the mischief of their own lips cover them.